Quick Answer

 A history of filed tax returns and at least one active bank account dramatically improves your chances of approval.
 Lenders use these to verify your income and financial stability in place of a credit bureau pull.
 File taxes with ITIN →

-What You Need to Qualify
+What Do I Need to Qualify for an ITIN Personal Loan?

 | Requirement | Typical Standard |